SAP-samples/teched2025-AI164/exercises/ex1/README.md

 4. In the overview of the entitlements for your specific Subaccount, click "Edit".
    <br>![](/exercises/ex1/images/05_05_btp_subaccount_entity_assignements.png)

-5. Hit "Add Service Plan".
+5. Click "Add Service Plan".
    <br>![](/exercises/ex1/images/05_06_btp_subaccount_entity_assignements.png)

 6. It will open a context menu,In the context menu to add services and their service plans: